-To support QuickBooks Desktop customers, we have built an export format specifically for QuickBooks Desktop (IIF format) that will make uploading transactions and reimbursements significantly easier than a CSV.
+To support QuickBooks Desktop customers, we export the QuickBooks Desktop export file (IIF format) which will make uploading transactions and reimbursements significantly easier than a CSV.

 There are 4 fields that we can export data for including the memo: